trentleslie/pnet_prostate_paper/roadmap/_status_updates/_status_onboarding.md

 # LLM Project Onboarding Instructions

-You are being asked to analyze a development status document for the pnet_prostate_paper project.
+You are being asked to analyze a development status document for the project.
 This document contains critical context about the current state of development, recent progress, and upcoming tasks.

 ## Instructions